0luwatamilore/ConnectXApp/README.md

 ## Open-source libraries used

-Firebase Authentication - For managing user authentication.
+* Firebase Authentication - For managing user authentication.
-Firebase Firestore - For storing and retrieving user and post data.
+* Fixrebase Firestore - For storing and retrieving user and post data.
-SwiftUI - For creating the UI components in a declarative way.
+* SwiftUI - For creating the UI components in a declarative way.